utkarshxf/StocksApp/README.md

 ## Features
 - View Top gainers and losers
-    --Open the app.
+    -Open the app.
-    -- click on TOP GAINERS / LOSERS Button.
+    -click on TOP GAINERS / LOSERS Button.
 - Searching for Stocks:
-    --Open the app.
+    -Open the app.
-   --Use the search bar to find a specific stock by its symbol.
+    -Use the search bar to find a specific stock by its symbol.
 - Viewing Stock Details:
-  --Select a stock from the search results.
+    -Select a stock from the search results.
-  --View the stock's real-time data and historical charts.
+    -View the stock's real-time data and historical charts.